snowsum/snowsum.github.io-/_posts/2020-12-17-influencer-whitelisting.md

 ![enter image description here](https://brands.joinstatus.com/hs-fs/hubfs/June%202022%20Blogs/tiktok%20whitelisting/tiktok%20whitelisting%209.jpg?width=1200&name=tiktok%20whitelisting%209.jpg)
 Once your authorization is confirmed, you will be directed to create your Spark Ad.
 ![enter image description here](https://brands.joinstatus.com/hs-fs/hubfs/June%202022%20Blogs/tiktok%20whitelisting/tiktok%20whitelisting%2010.jpg?width=1200&name=tiktok%20whitelisting%2010.jpg)
+## Step 4 (Brand): Specify the Target Audience, Budget, and Goals of  Your Ad
+Now you will need to specify the details of your ad campaign, including the target audience, budget, and objectives.

+The specifics of these details will depend on your business, so we won't go into too much detail here.

+If you are new to TikTok, you can use the "Simplified Mode" to quickly create your ad.
+Alternatively, the "Custom Mode" allows for a more detailed and customized ad creation process.
 ## Influencer whitelisting: A marketer’s secret weapon